mhellevang/Blaa-RZ67trg/README.md

 ## Hardware

-* 1x ESP32 to receive the bluetooth commands and trigger the camera
+* 1x Seeed XIAO ESP32C3 (or similar ESP32 device with BLE) to receive the bluetooth commands and trigger the camera
 * 1x IRF520 MOSFET (or similar) to control the shutter release
-* 1x 4P 2.54mm pitch dupont connector for the shutter cable
 * Wires
-* Battery (optional) TBD
+* Battery or other power source (LiPo, USP-C)

 ## Camera connection

-The camera has four pins for the shutter release.
+The camera has a four pin IO port in front.
 The pins are labeled as follows (left to right):

 * 1: 6v.
-We don't need it for this project.
+Can be ignored, we don't need it for this project.
-* 2: Ground
+* 2: GND (Ground)
 * 3: S1 switch
 * 4: S2 switch

-To trigger the shutter release, we need to connect the S1 and S2 pins together.
+To trigger the shutter release from the ESP32, we need to connect GND, S1 and S2 via the MOSFET.
-We'll use a MOSFET to connect S1 and S2.
-The MOSFET will be controlled by the ESP32.

 ## Wiring

-* ESP32 pin 32 to IRF520 gate (trigger signal)
-* ESP32 pin GND to IRF520 source (ground)
-* Dupont 4 port connector should be wired as follows:
-    * Port 1: Not neaded.
-Leave it empty
-    * Port 2: IRF520 gate
-    * Port 3: IRF520 drain
-    * Port 4: IRF520 source
+Schematics TBD